Is Nike sustainable? Focusing on a brighter future

-It’s a name that’s instantly recognisable worldwide, whether it’s for its iconic trainers, performance activewear, celebrity collaborations or sports sponsorships.
-Of course, we’re talking about Nike.
+Nike is an instantly recognisable name worldwide, whether for its iconic trainers, performance activewear, celebrity collaborations or sports sponsorships.
+But is Nike sustainable?
+Let’s find out.

-But as governments, consumers and brands become more eco-conscious, how are big players like Nike responding?
-Is Nike sustainable?
-In this blog, we’ll answer exactly that.
+As governments, consumers and brands become more eco-conscious, it's interesting to see how big players like Nike choose to respond.

 After a turbulent history, Nike has set clear goals to improve sustainability and make a difference, predominantly by 2025.
-By introducing the ‘Move to Zero’ initiatives and making sustainable materials commonplace in the collection, achieving full sustainability appears more achievable now than ever.
+Nike has been working towards sustainability by introducing ‘Move to Zero’ initiatives and using sustainable materials in their collections.

-Although Nike may be making strides towards a more eco-conscious business model, it hasn’t always been plain sailing.
+Although Nike strives towards a more eco-conscious business model, it hasn’t always been smooth sailing.

-Once upon a time, if you heard the name ‘Nike,’ sweatshops and unfair labour would instantly spring to mind.
-Exposed by Jeff Ballinger in 1991, Nike’s relationship with poor working conditions and low wages dated back to the 1970s.
+Once upon a time, the name ‘Nike’ was synonymous with sweatshops and unfair labour.
+Exposed by Jeff Ballinger in 1991, Nike’s relationship with poor working conditions and low wages dates back to the 1970s.

 Initially, Nike was slow to respond, further damaging its image and reputation.
-Eventually, it made a commitment to change how its supply chain operates and employs workers, gaining the trust of its customers again.
+With time, it started committing to changing how its supply chain operates, regaining customers' trust.

 However, the conversation about unfair labour practices didn’t stop there.
-The same story reared its head around 2017, when Nike turned its back on its commitment to the Worker Rights Consortium, limiting the transparency of how it protected workers’ rights.
+It resurfaced in 2017 when Nike turned its back on its commitment to the Worker Rights Consortium, limiting worker rights transparency.

-What can we draw from this?
-Although Nike admitted its failings and made constructive changes in the face of criticism, more recent actions show that stability in its choices is needed to fully strengthen its sustainable mission.
+Although Nike admitted its failings and made constructive changes in the face of criticism, these actions show the lack of stability in its choices to strengthen its sustainable mission.

-Ultimately, Nike is a fast fashion company manufacturing millions of products every year.
-There’s a lot of waste associated with that, particularly when you consider that a single trainer sole can last over 1,000 years in landfill.
+Ultimately, Nike is a fast fashion brand that manufactures millions of products every year.
+A lot of waste is associated with that, particularly when you consider that a single trainer sole can last over 1,000 years in landfills.

 Let’s look at some initiatives Nike has embraced to help achieve this overarching company goal.